-Assuming the role of caregiver for a loved one diagnosed with Alzheimer’s disease, or other memory-related cognitive disorder, can be overwhelming.
-Fear of the unknown, combined with the reality of taking care of your loved one’s daily needs, can leave you feeling drained – physically, mentally and emotionally.
-While undoubtedly stressful, serving as a caregiver can be a rich and rewarding experience.
-Following are some practical tips and resources that can help make your journey easier.
+Assuming the role of caregiver for a loved one diagnosed with Alzheimer’s disease or dementia can be overwhelming.
+Fear of the unknown, combined with the reality of taking care of your loved one’s daily needs, can leave you feeling physically, mentally, and emotionally drained.

-Learning as much as possible about your loved one’s condition will help you anticipate future challenges and manage expectations – reducing stress for both of you.
-It also provides an opportunity to involve them in the decision-making process regarding long-term care options.
-Things to research/consider include:
+Learning as much as possible about your loved one’s diagnosis will help you anticipate future challenges and manage expectations — reducing stress for both of you.
+It also provides an opportunity to involve your loved one in the decision-making process regarding long-term care options.

 - Power of Attorney/Guardianship.
-Deciding who will make healthcare and financial decisions on your loved one’s behalf is a difficult, but necessary topic to address.
-Seeking guidance from an attorney who specializes in elder law is a good place to start.
+Deciding who will make healthcare and financial decisions on your loved one’s behalf is a difficult but necessary topic to address.
+Seeking guidance from an attorney specializing in elder law is a good place to start.

 - Living Arrangements.
-While your loved one may be living independently now, their ability to remain safe as the disease progresses must be considered.
+While your loved one with Alzheimer’s or dementia may be living independently now, it’s essential to consider their ability to remain safe as the disease progresses.
 Having an established plan will eliminate the stress of finding suitable living arrangements on short notice.

 Create a Daily Schedule